InnuendoPi/Brautomat32pIO/README.md

 1th note: contrary to the manual below special funktions do not need to have a temperature and a time set to zero anymore.
 Now you can use special functions to start your hlt with a setpoint or a mash rests on your second induction hob.

-2nd note: Brautomat32 1.47 platformIO is an early alpha test.
+2nd note: Brautomat32 1.47 platformIO is an early beta.

 3rd note: have fun and send feedback